Pattaya for Digital Nomads

 Who is Pattaya suitable for?

-When I go somewhere as a digital nomad, I typically like to stay there for a while so I can really get to know the place.
+When I go somewhere as a digital nomad, I typically like to stay there for at least several weeks so I can really get to know the place.
 I don't recommend doing that here.
-I've been to Pattaya three times, each for roughly two weeks, and on every occasion I've been very glad to again leave.
+I've been to Pattaya four times, each for roughly two weeks, and on every occasion I've been glad to leave again.

-I'd really only recommend it to anyone, particularly men, who wants to let loose and have some fun for a bit.
+I'd really only recommend it to anyone, particularly men, who want to let loose and have some fun for a bit.

 Don't come here if you're trying to get into shape, because there's a lot of beer to be drunk.
 Don't come here if you need to be productive, because even if you're not drunk you're going to be hungover.
 Don't come here if you have no interest in partying.
 I can't imagine how awful Pattaya is sober.
 Just come here, for a short amount of time, when you need to just say fuck it, I'm going to have some fun.